ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step08.md

 ## Injector Error

-Start by creating a feature branch and then injecting the `WeatherProvider` into the current weather page.
+Start by injecting the `WeatherProvider` into the current-weather page.

 ```TypeScript
 import { WeatherProvider } from '../../providers/weather/weather';